hardbyte/python-can/doc/interfaces/ixxat.rst

 List available devices
 ----------------------
 In case you have connected multiple IXXAT devices, you have to select them by using their unique hardware id.
-To get a list of all connected IXXAT you can use the function ``get_ixxat_hwids()`` as demonstrated below:
+The function :meth:`~can.detect_available_configs` can be used to generate a list of :class:`~can.BusABC` constructors (including the channel number and unique hardware ID number for the connected devices).

     .. testsetup:: ixxat

         from unittest.mock import Mock
+        import can
+        assert hasattr(can, "detect_available_configs")
+        can.detect_available_configs = Mock(
+            "interface",
+            return_value=[{'interface': 'ixxat', 'channel': 0, 'unique_hardware_id': 'HW441489'}, {'interface': 'ixxat', 'channel': 0, 'unique_hardware_id': 'HW107422'}, {'interface': 'ixxat', 'channel': 1, 'unique_hardware_id': 'HW107422'}],
+        )

+    .. doctest:: ixxat

+        >>> import can
+        >>> configs = can.detect_available_configs("ixxat")
+        >>> for config in configs:
+        ...     print(config)
+        {'interface': 'ixxat', 'channel': 0, 'unique_hardware_id': 'HW441489'}
+        {'interface': 'ixxat', 'channel': 0, 'unique_hardware_id': 'HW107422'}
+        {'interface': 'ixxat', 'channel': 1, 'unique_hardware_id': 'HW107422'}

+You may also get a list of all connected IXXAT devices using the function ``get_ixxat_hwids()`` as demonstrated below:

+    .. testsetup:: ixxat2

+        from unittest.mock import Mock
         import can.interfaces.ixxat
         assert hasattr(can.interfaces.ixxat, "get_ixxat_hwids")
         can.interfaces.ixxat.get_ixxat_hwids = Mock(side_effect=lambda: ['HW441489', 'HW107422'])

-    .. doctest:: ixxat
+    .. doctest:: ixxat2

         >>> from can.interfaces.ixxat import get_ixxat_hwids
         >>> for hwid in get_ixxat_hwids():